ArjanL/spree-vat-fix/README.md

 - adding taxes to shipment if vat is not included in prices (ie :show_price_inc_vat == false)
 - giving you product price incl vat on the product screen (no more adjusing it automatically)

+The admin also gets a checkbox on the product page to reverse the vat.
+Meaning you can put the price including vat into the field and it will be adjusted to the vat 0% price (using the tax category yu put or the default)

 Contribute!
 =======